JuliaGeodynamics/JustPIC.jl/docs/src/interpolations.md

 <img src="assets/lerp.png" width="250"  />

-Numerically, it is more appropiately implemented as a double [fma](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation) as it is slightly more accurate than a naive implementation:
+Numerically, it is more appropriately implemented as a double [fma](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation) as it is slightly more accurate than a naive implementation:

 ```julia
 v_p = fma(t, v1, fma(-t, v0, v0))